COVID-19 Pandemic: Important information for patients and visitors of CAMH

 Try to use “I” statements rather than “you” statements to express your concerns about the importance of treatment.
 “I” statements focus on your own feelings or beliefs rather than criticizing or directing the other person.
 This approach may allow you to get your point across without making your family member feel defensive.

-When I hear you talking about how unhappy you are, I feel worried.
-I think it would be really helpful for you to talk to someone about how you’re feeling.
+For example, instead of saying “You need to get help!” say “When I hear you talking about how unhappy you are, I feel worried.
+I think it would be really helpful for you to talk with someone about how you’re feeling.”

 Related

-• When a family member is suicidal
+• When a family member chooses not to seek help - PDF version

 Read More